Code-Institute-Submissions/justus-ai-swenglish/README.md

 # swenglish
 milestone_project_2
 Introduction.
 The project  is  a picture aided quiz for children who are learning to be bilingual.
+HOME PAGE
+The home page  will start with a
+##header,
+##controls area,
+##question area,
+##score area.
+This format is similar to the love maths fromat because i could see the benefit of having all the features in onye page. for direct feedback.This is especially attractive to children who would appreciate direct feedback.
 The game  is divided  into three different levels.
 1.beginner :five questions chosen randomly from fifteen questions on total . hi come